Is Stackbit free?

 Stackbit is designed to work on top of your existing tools without requiring any changes to your code.
 Stackbit does require access to your CMS and repository and can benefit from integration with your deployment solution.

 When are you adding support for [insert tool here]?

 The site builder is designed to offer the ability to "test drive" Stackbit's tools and services.
-It can also be a useful tool for anyone new to the JAMstack and wishing to experiment with some of the popular tools in the ecosystem.
-Tthere are no plans on our current roadmap to expand the list of supported static site generators, CMS or deployment options.
+It can also be a useful tool for anyone new to the Jamstack and wishing to experiment with some of the popular tools in the ecosystem.
+We are currently looking into ways to improve and expand support for different tools.
 However, if you have a specific use case that you'd like to discuss, we're always open to hearing from our users.
 Email firstname.lastname@example.org

 I updated my project name or domain at Netlify and now the links on my Stackbit dashboard don't work.